reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 108. [Elmah.axd is publicly accessible and leaking  Error Log for ROOT on █████_PRD_WEB1 █████████elmah.axd](https://hackerone.com/reports/962753) to U.S. Dept Of Defense - 11 upvotes, $0
 109. [CSRF to account takeover in https://███████.mil/](https://hackerone.com/reports/987751) to U.S. Dept Of Defense - 11 upvotes, $0
 110. [Local File Disclosure on the ████████ (https://████/) leads to the source code disclosure & DB credentials leak](https://hackerone.com/reports/685344) to U.S. Dept Of Defense - 11 upvotes, $0
-111. [Local file inclusion vulnerability on a DoD website](https://hackerone.com/reports/196448) to U.S. Dept Of Defense - 10 upvotes, $0
+111. [critical information disclosure](https://hackerone.com/reports/1106009) to U.S. Dept Of Defense - 11 upvotes, $0
-112. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/231926) to U.S. Dept Of Defense - 10 upvotes, $0
+112. [Local file inclusion vulnerability on a DoD website](https://hackerone.com/reports/196448) to U.S. Dept Of Defense - 10 upvotes, $0
-113. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/216699) to U.S. Dept Of Defense - 10 upvotes, $0
+113. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/231926) to U.S. Dept Of Defense - 10 upvotes, $0
-114. [RCE on https://█████/ Using CVE-2017-9248](https://hackerone.com/reports/491668) to U.S. Dept Of Defense - 10 upvotes, $0
+114. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/216699) to U.S. Dept Of Defense - 10 upvotes, $0
-115. [MSSQL injection via param Customwho in https://█████/News/Transcripts/Search/Sort/ and WAF bypass](https://hackerone.com/reports/577612) to U.S. Dept Of Defense - 10 upvotes, $0
+115. [RCE on https://█████/ Using CVE-2017-9248](https://hackerone.com/reports/491668) to U.S. Dept Of Defense - 10 upvotes, $0
-116. [IDOR + Account Takeover  [UNAUTHENTICATED]](https://hackerone.com/reports/1004750) to U.S. Dept Of Defense - 10 upvotes, $0
+116. [MSSQL injection via param Customwho in https://█████/News/Transcripts/Search/Sort/ and WAF bypass](https://hackerone.com/reports/577612) to U.S. Dept Of Defense - 10 upvotes, $0
-117. [CORS misconfiguration which leads to the disclosure ](https://hackerone.com/reports/1005374) to U.S. Dept Of Defense - 10 upvotes, $0
+117. [IDOR + Account Takeover  [UNAUTHENTICATED]](https://hackerone.com/reports/1004750) to U.S. Dept Of Defense - 10 upvotes, $0
-118. [Reflected XSS on https://████/ (Bypass of #1002977)](https://hackerone.com/reports/1010316) to U.S. Dept Of Defense - 10 upvotes, $0
+118. [CORS misconfiguration which leads to the disclosure ](https://hackerone.com/reports/1005374) to U.S. Dept Of Defense - 10 upvotes, $0
-119. [PII Leak of USCG Designated Examiner List at https://www.███](https://hackerone.com/reports/1007702) to U.S. Dept Of Defense - 10 upvotes, $0
+119. [Reflected XSS on https://████/ (Bypass of #1002977)](https://hackerone.com/reports/1010316) to U.S. Dept Of Defense - 10 upvotes, $0
-120. [Sensitive Information Leaking Through DoD Owned Website https://www.█████.mil](https://hackerone.com/reports/1063371) to U.S. Dept Of Defense - 10 upvotes, $0
+120. [PII Leak of USCG Designated Examiner List at https://www.███](https://hackerone.com/reports/1007702) to U.S. Dept Of Defense - 10 upvotes, $0
-121. [Privilege Escalation on a DoD Website](https://hackerone.com/reports/199644) to U.S. Dept Of Defense - 9 upvotes, $0
+121. [Sensitive Information Leaking Through DoD Owned Website https://www.█████.mil](https://hackerone.com/reports/1063371) to U.S. Dept Of Defense - 10 upvotes, $0
-122. [Authentication bypass vulnerability on a DoD website](https://hackerone.com/reports/187705) to U.S. Dept Of Defense - 9 upvotes, $0
+122. [Privilege Escalation on a DoD Website](https://hackerone.com/reports/199644) to U.S. Dept Of Defense - 9 upvotes, $0
-123. [Reflected XSS on a DoD website](https://hackerone.com/reports/183871) to U.S. Dept Of Defense - 9 upvotes, $0
+123. [Authentication bypass vulnerability on a DoD website](https://hackerone.com/reports/187705) to U.S. Dept Of Defense - 9 upvotes, $0
-124. [Personal information disclosure on a DoD website](https://hackerone.com/reports/188149) to U.S. Dept Of Defense - 9 upvotes, $0
+124. [Reflected XSS on a DoD website](https://hackerone.com/reports/183871) to U.S. Dept Of Defense - 9 upvotes, $0
-125. [Blind SQLi in a DoD Website](https://hackerone.com/reports/196300) to U.S. Dept Of Defense - 9 upvotes, $0
+125. [Personal information disclosure on a DoD website](https://hackerone.com/reports/188149) to U.S. Dept Of Defense - 9 upvotes, $0
-126. [Time Based SQL Injection vulnerability on a DoD website](https://hackerone.com/reports/189851) to U.S. Dept Of Defense - 9 upvotes, $0
+126. [Blind SQLi in a DoD Website](https://hackerone.com/reports/196300) to U.S. Dept Of Defense - 9 upvotes, $0
-127. [Path traversal on ████████](https://hackerone.com/reports/217344) to U.S. Dept Of Defense - 9 upvotes, $0
+127. [Time Based SQL Injection vulnerability on a DoD website](https://hackerone.com/reports/189851) to U.S. Dept Of Defense - 9 upvotes, $0
-128. [SQL injection on █████ due to tech.cfm ](https://hackerone.com/reports/310031) to U.S. Dept Of Defense - 9 upvotes, $0
+128. [Path traversal on ████████](https://hackerone.com/reports/217344) to U.S. Dept Of Defense - 9 upvotes, $0
-129. [[CVE-2019-11510 ] Path Traversal on ████████ leads to leaked passwords, RCE, etc](https://hackerone.com/reports/671857) to U.S. Dept Of Defense - 9 upvotes, $0
+129. [SQL injection on █████ due to tech.cfm ](https://hackerone.com/reports/310031) to U.S. Dept Of Defense - 9 upvotes, $0
-130. [Unrestricted File Upload to ███████SubmitRequest/Index.cfm?fwa=wizardform](https://hackerone.com/reports/813395) to U.S. Dept Of Defense - 9 upvotes, $0
+130. [[CVE-2019-11510 ] Path Traversal on ████████ leads to leaked passwords, RCE, etc](https://hackerone.com/reports/671857) to U.S. Dept Of Defense - 9 upvotes, $0
-131. [CSRF - Modify Company Info](https://hackerone.com/reports/856981) to U.S. Dept Of Defense - 9 upvotes, $0
+131. [Unrestricted File Upload to ███████SubmitRequest/Index.cfm?fwa=wizardform](https://hackerone.com/reports/813395) to U.S. Dept Of Defense - 9 upvotes, $0
-132. [SSN is exposed on slides, previous critical report was not fixed in an appropriate way](https://hackerone.com/reports/874017) to U.S. Dept Of Defense - 9 upvotes, $0
+132. [CSRF - Modify Company Info](https://hackerone.com/reports/856981) to U.S. Dept Of Defense - 9 upvotes, $0
-133. [Reflected XSS on ███████](https://hackerone.com/reports/971360) to U.S. Dept Of Defense - 9 upvotes, $0
+133. [SSN is exposed on slides, previous critical report was not fixed in an appropriate way](https://hackerone.com/reports/874017) to U.S. Dept Of Defense - 9 upvotes, $0
-134. [Unauthenticated Arbitrary File Deletion ("CVE-2020-3187") in ████████](https://hackerone.com/reports/978335) to U.S. Dept Of Defense - 9 upvotes, $0
+134. [Reflected XSS on ███████](https://hackerone.com/reports/971360) to U.S. Dept Of Defense - 9 upvotes, $0
-135. [Reflected XSS In https://███████](https://hackerone.com/reports/1094276) to U.S. Dept Of Defense - 9 upvotes, $0
+135. [Unauthenticated Arbitrary File Deletion ("CVE-2020-3187") in ████████](https://hackerone.com/reports/978335) to U.S. Dept Of Defense - 9 upvotes, $0
-136. [critical information disclosure](https://hackerone.com/reports/1106505) to U.S. Dept Of Defense - 9 upvotes, $0
+136. [Reflected XSS In https://███████](https://hackerone.com/reports/1094276) to U.S. Dept Of Defense - 9 upvotes, $0
-137. [critical information disclosure](https://hackerone.com/reports/1106009) to U.S. Dept Of Defense - 9 upvotes, $0
+137. [critical information disclosure](https://hackerone.com/reports/1106505) to U.S. Dept Of Defense - 9 upvotes, $0
 138. [Reflected XSS in a Navy website](https://hackerone.com/reports/188691) to U.S. Dept Of Defense - 8 upvotes, $0
 139. [Reflected XSS on an Army website](https://hackerone.com/reports/184199) to U.S. Dept Of Defense - 8 upvotes, $0
 140. [Reflected XSS on a Department of Defense website](https://hackerone.com/reports/183855) to U.S. Dept Of Defense - 8 upvotes, $0